Indiana EMT & Paramedic Reciprocity: How Out-of-State EMS Providers Can Work in Indiana

 • You must be working under the authority of a licensed EMS agency

+The big advantage: There is no additional application or fee required for the Privilege to Practice.
 Before beginning work, providers should verify their eligibility through the EMS Compact Quick Verify system using their National EMS ID.

 If your EMS license is from a state not participating in the EMS Compact, you will need to apply for Indiana reciprocity certification.
+Indiana processes reciprocity through the Indiana Department of Homeland Security (IDHS) EMS certification system using the Acadis portal.

 • Verification of your current EMS certification or license